n-lina/Robot-Design-Competition/README.md

 <img src="https://github.com/n-lina/Robot-Design-Competition/blob/master/image0.jpeg?raw=true" width="500"/>

 # Results
 Making **critical optimization decisions** considering the strict time constraint, we decided to focus most on collecting stones, avoiding collisions, and accurate tape following.
+As a result, we were among the **top three teams in time trials.**

 <br>